-Hierarchy — it’s a big word, but an easy-to-implement (albeit important) concept when it comes to typography.
+Hierarchy—it’s a big word, and an important but an easy-to-implement concept when it comes to typography.

 Even if you’re not familiar with the term, you’ve likely run into typographic hierarchy many times.
 Just picture a newspaper, with a headline, subheadline, and body copy.
 This is a classic example of three levels of typographic hierarchy, an approach that’s still used today, both in print and online.
 Newspapers from the early- to mid-20th century offer especially exaggerated examples, like this one: